 "It's nothing I haven't seen before."

-"When we'd go swimming in the creek as kids.
-We were supposed to turn our backs, but I always peeked."
+"When we'd go swimming in the creek.
+We were supposed to turn our backs but I always peeked."

 He undressed in the corner and, still feeling foolish, turned back to her.
 She smiled.
 The old cottage was much colder now, but Abigael made an extra blanket of her cloak and invited him under it.
 The nestled in together.
 Adrian was unused to feel of naked skin.
 It was soft but slippery and somehow both warm and cool at the same time.
 He wasn't sure where to put his hands.

 "Aren't you going to kiss me again?"

 "You'd better do more than guess.
 Here, like this."
 And she kissed him, and her mouth was warm, and it went on for a long time, and as he eased into it he felt better.
 The wind was whipping up outside again and the old cottage shook and leaned, but Adrian and Abigael held onto each other tight, and by the little light left in her lantern the old place took on quite a cozy appearance.
 Adrian dotted little kisses onto Abigael's lips and sometimes strayed lower.
 They twined around each other and his hands finally found the place where they should come to rest.
 The old bed had grown very warm indeed.

 "Well you've never done it before..."

 "A woman can tell.
 Here, I'll help."

 "My mother explained it all to me.
 She said, 'You'll have to find out someday, God knows, and the sooner you're resigned to it the better.'"
 Abigael frowned.
 "What do you think she meant by that?"